Search

 Asbestos in Schools

 School buildings constructed before 1980 may contain asbestos in virtually all building components from the rooftops to the floors.
 School districts across the United States have failed to take meaningful action to mitigate asbestos hazards in schools.
 As a result, children and personnel face heightened risks of developing mesothelioma and other asbestos-related illnesses later in life.
+If you or a loved one has been diagnosed with mesothelioma, contact the Lanier Law Firm today for a free consultation.

 Asbestos exposure in schools is so prevalent that elementary school teachers are more than twice as likely as the general public to develop mesothelioma.
 Students face the same exposures as teachers, and a 2015 survey by Senators Markey and Boxer revealed that the asbestos problem is widespread.